Snakerrek/Snakerrek/README.md

 <details>
 <summary>Word counter</summary>
-<br> The application breaks down the given text into characters, words, sentences and paragraphs.
-Gives also approximate time of read. <br><br>
+<br> This application allows the user to write or paste in the text, then it is going to break down the given text into characters, words, sentences, and paragraphs.
+It also gives the approximate time that it will take to read the text with average reading speed.
+Application is written with the usage of HTML, CSS and Javascript. <br><br>

 <b>Technology:</b><br><br>
 <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-original-wordmark.svg" width="50"><img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/css3/css3-original-wordmark.svg" width="50"><img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-original.svg" width="50">